vttale/edns0-clientid/draft-tale-dnsop-edns0-clientid.md

-If the request contains a malformed ECID option, such as CLIENT-IDENTIFIER not correctly matching the length of described by OPTION-LENGTH and ECID-DOMAIN, the resolver SHOULD reply with DNS rcode FORMERR.
+If the request contains a malformed ECID option, such as CLIENT-IDENTIFIER not correctly matching the length of described by OPTION-LENGTH and ADDRESS-FAMILY, the resolver SHOULD reply with DNS rcode FORMERR.

-If the resolver by policy does not respond to requests that are lacking ECID of the appropriate ECID-DOMAIN, it SHOULD reply with DNS rcode REFUSED.
+If the resolver by policy does not respond to requests that are lacking ECID of the appropriate ADDRESS-FAMILY, it SHOULD reply with DNS rcode REFUSED.

+# Using the DNS Address Family

+When ADDRESS-FAMILY 15 is used, the uncompressed wire format of the domain name is followed by a token that is otherwise opaque to this specification.
+The length of that token is defined by OPTION-LENGTH less the two octets used for ADDRESS-FAMILY and the length of the domain name.

+The name used SHOULD be in a namespace that is controlled by the service provider that is using the option, but need not be resolvable in the DNS.
+We RECOMMEND that providers use short domain names to minimize DNS packet length.

+The domain name provides protection against conflicts with other users of the option without the burden of creating yet another IANA Registry to manage yet another two-octet code.
+Co-operating forwarder/resolver pairs are the only users of the data who need to be concerned with its format.

-# Example
+# Implementation Status

-The current use of option 26946 by Umbrella encodes 64 bits of device identification following the 7 octet string "OpenDNS".
-To use the ECID option they would instead use an ECID-DOMAIN such as eui64.umbrella.com followed by the 64 bit identifier.
-Similarly, to also add the IP address they currently send with option 20292 they would use something like ip4.umbrella.com or ip6.umbrella.com and the corresponding IPv4 or IPv6 address.
+\[RFC Editor: per RFC 6982 this section should be removed prior to publication.\]

+The protocol proposed here is not currently used anywhere exactly as described, though the Nominum and Umbrella implementations are substantially similar.

+The authors know of at least two providers who wish to have it properly standardized and would implement the standard in preference to either of the existing non-standard methods.

 # NAT Considerations

-Devices that perform Network Address Translation (NAT) need not give special consideration for ECID.
+Devices that perform Network Address Translation (NAT) SHOULD NOT give special consideration for ECID.
 NAT translates between a layer 3 private IP address assigned to a client device on the Local Area Network and a layer 3 public IP address for use within the Wide Area Network.
+If ECID is being used to pass an IPv4 or IPv6 address, it SHOULD use the internal address without NAT translation, because transforming it to the public address of the NAT device would coalesce all internal devices to just one address.

-ECID information identifies a client device by a different means, e.g. its layer 2 address.
-A device's identifier is NOT impacted by NAT.
+Other ECID options identify a client device by a different means, e.g. its layer 2 address.
+This sort of device's identifier is not impacted by NAT.
 Therefore, DNS queries may be passed without modification of any ECID information.

 # Security Considerations